gtvj/gtvj.github.io/_posts/2019-10-30-what-being-a-manager-taught-me-about-myself.md

 We thrive and make our greatest contribution when we know our interests and strengths, and design a life that is a good fit for these.
 We are diminished when we adopt roles that are a bad fit for who we are.

-Yet so many people do this that it's  one of the greatest fears I have for my children.
+Yet many of us do this.

 > ...and the reality of the society that we're in is that there are thousands and thousands of people out there leading lives of quiet screaming desperation... **at jobs they hate** to enable them to buy things they don't need to impress people they don't like.
 > <cite><a href="https://www.youtube.com/watch?v=SXM7MpoVAD0&feature=youtu.be&t=161">Nigel Marsh.
 Work Life Balance is an Ongoing Battle</a></cite>

-I find this terrifying because I've been there.
+The _'quiet screaming desperation'_ part of that quote reminds me of my own experience of management.

 ## Climbing the wrong ladder